cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment1/Software_installation_anaconda.md

 ```
 search google for commands to install software you need.

-we will install t-coffee muscle and mafft.
+we will install muscle and mafft.

 This will install the software one at a time.
 ```console